fortheflops/STELLAE/content/Desserts/Cake/Cream Cake/Jr. League's Italian Cream Cake UK2.md

 9. Pour the batter evenly into the three prepared pans.
 10. Bake for 25 minutes, or until a toothpick inserted into the center comes out clean.
 11. Let the cakes cool in the pans for 10 minutes before turning them out onto a wire rack to cool completely.
-12. Frost with your favorite [[Classic Cream Cheese Frosting UK2|Cream Cheese Frosting]].
+12. Frost with your favorite [[Classic Cream Cheese Frosting|Cream Cheese Frosting]].
 ___

 >[!Note]